raysect/source/README.md

 Raysect currently only supports Linux.
 Windows support will come at a later stage.

-Please note, for legal reasons we require the copyright to any contributed code to be handed over to the Raysect project.
+Please note, for legal reasons we require the copyright to any contributed code to be passed to the Raysect project.